 This final passage for our consideration re-affirms what Jesus said in the Olivet Discourse.
 This is not a literal rapture, but rather a spiritual affirmation of Christ’s victory at the Day of Lord judgment in AD 70.

 Conclusion: The GATHERING is fulfilled with the New Covenant.
 Jesus had 12 disciples which represented the spiritual uniting of the 12 tribes of Israel.
 The remnant of 10 lost tribes of the northern kingdom of Israel is replaced by Gentiles.
-Believers are gathered together in the eternal kingdom of Christ―the New Covenant.
+All believers are gathered together in the eternal kingdom of Christ―the New Covenant.